CalebMostyn/movie-tracker/README.md

 ```

 This however assumes that you only have one Node.js server running with the title `server.js`, so if that is not the case, you may want to kill the process manually.

+All of the content is in `index.html`, but you can easily rename this page to fit the needs of wherever you may want this located.